Microkubes/microkubes-website/docs/AWS-kops.md

 ---
 id: setup-aws-cluster
-title: Set up Kubernetes cluster on AWS
+title: Set up Kubernetes cluster on AWS with kops
 ---

 The [installation and setup guide](Introduction-InstallationAndSetup.md) uses minikube kubernetes cluster which is recommended only for learning and test purposes.
 Below are instructions for creating production ready kubernetes cluster on AWS.

-# Set up Kubernetes cluster on AWS
+# Set up Kubernetes cluster on AWS with kops

 Below, we present a simple kubernetes setup using [kops](https://github.com/kubernetes/kops) tool to create the cluster.
 If you want to use Amazon's managed kubernetes offering (AWS EKS) instead, please see [Getting Started with Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html)